Travel between islands to resume without 14-day quarantine

-The governor takes big steps towards reopening the state when he announced the 14-day mandatory quarantine order for interisland travel will be lifted starting June 16.
+The governor took big steps towards reopening the state when he announced the 14-day mandatory quarantine order for interisland travel will be lifted starting June 16.

 Governor David Ige said after more than two months of limited travel due to the COVID-19 pandemic, the state is prepared to allow more movement within the state.